2sang/OOD-baseline/README.md

 ## Overview

-This repository contains reproduced experiments in
+This repository contains reproduced vision experiments in
 _'A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks '_, by Hendrycks et al.
 It uses Tensorflow Keras API to build model.